youngkin/todo/README.md

 4. At the 2 password prompts at the beginning enter `todo123`
 5. Inspect the results

 It's possible to deploy the application to another Kubernetes cluster using the Kubernetes specs in `todoshaleapps/kubernetes`.
+NOTE: the `svcTodod.yaml` and `svcPostgres.yaml` files should only be used for non-GKE deployments.
+In GKE create load balancer services (e.g., via the GCP/GKE web console).

 The application can also be run locally by: